MuhammadBurhanArshad/EventRug/README.md

-# SocioRug — Weave Your Experiences
+# EventRug — Weave Your Experiences

-SocioRug is an end-to-end EventTech and social experience platform designed to bridge the gap between digital booking and physical event execution.
-Rather than ending at the point of ticket sale, SocioRug connects the entire event lifecycle into a unified ecosystem for **Attendees**, **Organizers**, **Event Staff**, and **Platform Administrators**.
+EventRug is an end-to-end EventTech and social experience platform designed to bridge the gap between digital booking and physical event execution.
+Rather than ending at the point of ticket sale, EventRug connects the entire event lifecycle into a unified ecosystem for **Attendees**, **Organizers**, **Event Staff**, and **Platform Administrators**.

 ---